Banner

 Intro

-Although my first computer was an Apple II, I never was a Macintosh user, as my family switched afterwards to the PC.
-But reading the magazines made me familiar with this family of computers and I wanted to add a pre-OSX Macintosh to my collection for some time.
-The only things that refrained me were that most Macs use esoteric plugs and that I did not have the space.
+Although my first computer was an Apple II, I was never a Macintosh user, since my family later switched to the PC.
+However, reading magazines made me familiar with this family of computers, and for some time I had wanted to add a pre-OS X Macintosh to my collection.
+The only things that held me back were that most Macs used unusual connectors and that I didn’t have the space at home.

-The machine promised to have enough power to run almost every game from the last century packed in the smallest space possible.
-This was the model I had to collect!
+The machine promised enough power to run almost every game from the previous century, all packed into the smallest space possible.
+This was the model I had to add to my collection!

 The road to the PowerPC G4

-The G4, the heart of the Mac Mini, is one of the last PowerPC used in Apple computers.
+The G4, at the heart of the Mac Mini, was one of the last PowerPC processors used in Apple computers.

 The AIM alliance

 When Motorola introduced its 68000 in 1979, this was the bomb.
-The CPU was very powerful and prepared a bright future with 32-bit characteristics that promised to give birth to full 32-bit successors.
-The 68000 was a tremendous success and won a lot of designs, from home computers to UNIX Workstations.
-But it did not win the most important of all: the IBM PC.
-Excluded from the huge volumes of IBM and its clones, Motorola CPU division relied on relatively high margins from Apple and the Workstations to stay in the game.
+The CPU was very powerful and pointed toward a bright future, with 32-bit features that promised to lead to fully 32-bit successors.
+The 68000 was a tremendous success and was adopted in many designs, from home computers to UNIX workstations.
+But it failed to win the most important design of all: the IBM PC.
+Shut out of the massive IBM PC market and its clones, Motorola’s CPU division relied on relatively high margins from Apple and from workstation vendors to stay in the game.

-But in the mid-80s, all was compromised by the new buzzword: RISC.
+But in the mid-1980s, everything was shaken up by a new buzzword: RISC.

-The RISC paradigm allowed the workstation integrators, such as SUN, to design a CPU tailored for their needs for a relatively modest price.
-And the cherry on the cake: they smoked their CISC contemporaries performance-wise.
+The RISC paradigm allowed workstation makers, such as Sun, to design CPUs tailored to their needs at a relatively modest cost.
+And the icing on the cake: they outperformed their CISC contemporaries by a wide margin.

-Motorola reacted by introducing its own RISC architecture, the 88000.
-But the design did not sell well.
-With the Workstation market lost, Motorola feared to become too dependent on the success of Apple which was its last major client for the more modern members of the 68K family.
+Motorola responded by introducing its own RISC architecture, the 88000, but it failed to sell well.
+With the workstation market lost, Motorola feared becoming too dependent on Apple, its last major customer for the more advanced members of the 68K family.

-Meanwhile, Apple could see that the future of the 68K family was not assured and began to consider alternatives, including the 88000 from Motorola.
-But nothing on the market was truly satisfying until IBM proposed a deal.
+Meanwhile, Apple realized that the future of the 68K family was uncertain and began considering alternatives, including Motorola’s 88000.
+But nothing on the market was truly satisfactory—until IBM proposed a deal.

-Of course, IBM was the major player in the PC market, the PC CPUs were provided by Intel and AMD.
+At the time, IBM was the major player in the PC market, where CPUs were supplied by Intel and AMD.
 In the meantime, IBM was doing very well with its RS/6000 line of computers that were powered by a brand new multi-chip RISC CPU named POWER.
-With the desire to expand its architecture to the desktop market IBM reached Apple and proposed them an alliance.
-Apple introduced Motorola to the deal as they had more experience producing CPUs in high quantity and for a low price: the AIM, Apple-IBM-Motorola, alliance was born in 1991.
-Among its goals: introduce a POWER compatible single chip CPU that would serve the needs of Apple and others in the desktop market.
+Eager to expand its architecture into the desktop market, IBM approached Apple and proposed an alliance.
+Apple brought Motorola into the deal, since it had more experience producing CPUs in large volumes at low cost.
+Thus, the AIM alliance—Apple, IBM, and Motorola—was born in 1991.
+Among its goals was to introduce a POWER-compatible single-chip CPU that would serve the needs of Apple and others in the desktop market.
 They called it the PowerPC.

 The 600 family

-The AIM alliance gathered engineers from Motorola and IBM at the Somerset facility in Texas with the goal to produce a coherent family.
-The 601 was to be introduced as soon as 1993 while two new chips were to be designed in parallel and marketed one year later.
-The 603 was to target relatively low powered devices such as laptops and the 604, more powerful, aimed for workstation.
-And a few months later, AIM hoped to produce the 620, the first 64-bit PowerPC.
+The AIM alliance brought together engineers from Motorola and IBM at the Somerset facility in Texas, with the goal of producing a coherent family of processors.
+The 601 was scheduled for release as early as 1993, while two new chips were to be designed in parallel and marketed a year later.
+The 603 was intended for relatively low-powered devices such as laptops, while the more powerful 604 was aimed at workstations.
+A few months later, AIM hoped to release the 620, the first 64-bit PowerPC.

-If the instruction set was based on IBM’s POWER, Motorola provided the 60x bus, derived from its 88110.
-It had the advantage of reducing the engineering effort and costs for both the first PowerPC CPU and its motherboards.
+While the instruction set was based on IBM’s POWER, Motorola contributed the 60x bus, derived from its 88110.
+This had the advantage of reducing engineering effort and costs for both the first PowerPC CPU and its motherboards.

 601

-The first Power Macintosh appeared in March 1994.
-The production volume allowed by Apple was very high compared to other RISC architectures and allowed Motorola to price the PowerPC 601 aggressively.
+The first Power Macintosh was released in March 1994.
+The high production volumes authorized by Apple, compared to other RISC architectures, allowed Motorola to price the PowerPC 601 aggressively.

-But the 601 was not perfect: its architecture comprised only one Arithmetic and Logic Unit (ALU) that was used both for integer operations and address calculation.
-This was a heavy burden that would be alleviated in subsequent designs.
-Branch prediction was also more simplistic than on the Pentium.
+However, the 601 was not perfect: its architecture included only one Arithmetic Logic Unit (ALU), which handled both integer operations and address calculations.
+This was a significant limitation that was alleviated in subsequent designs.
+Branch prediction was also more simplistic than that of the Pentium.

 PowerPC 601 block diagram PowerPC 601 block diagram (MPR 19921028)

-Nevertheless, without the need to decode the cumbersome x86 instructions, the 601 could use its transistor budget to provide a very generous 32-KB unified cache.
-It fared favorably against the Pentium in benchmark, especially when operating on floating point numbers.
-And with only 2.8 million transistors, it was cheaper to produce.
+Nevertheless, without the need to decode the cumbersome x86 instructions, the 601 could devote its transistor budget to a very generous 32 KB unified cache.
+It fared favorably against the Pentium in benchmarks, especially when operating on floating point numbers.
+And with only 2.8 million transistors, it was also cheaper to manufacture.

 Starting with the 601, each generation, Motorola will try to price its PowerPC at half the price of a comparable Pentium Starting with the 601, each generation, Motorola will try to price its PowerPC at half the price of a comparable Pentium (source: MPR 1993-05-10)

-The first reviews of the Power Macintosh were enthusiastic.
-Legacy 68K software ran through a very capable emulation layer at the speed of a mid-range 68040, while the software recompiled to take advantage of the chip were faster than on a PC, especially if they made use of the floating point unit.
+The first reviews of the Power Macintosh were highly enthusiastic.
+Legacy 68K software ran through a very capable emulation layer, performing at the level of a mid-range 68040.
+Meanwhile, software recompiled to take advantage of the new chip ran faster than on a PC, especially when using the floating-point unit.
 The 68000 emulation techniques will be discussed later on.

 603

-Thanks to the architectural improvements, the 603 was around as powerful as the 601 at a given clock-speed.
-Alas, the data cache was now too small for the 68000 emulation.
-As most of the code running on the Macintosh still required to be emulated, the PowerPC 603 gained the bad reputation of being slow.
+Thanks to these architectural improvements, the 603 was roughly as powerful as the 601 at a given clock speed.
+Unfortunately, the data cache was too small for efficient 68000 emulation.
+Since most Macintosh code still required emulation, the PowerPC 603 quickly gained a reputation for being slow.

-The 603 architecture feature the dedicated branch and load/store units The 603 architecture feature the dedicated branch and load/store units (source: MPR 19931025)
+The 603 architecture features the dedicated branch and load/store units The 603 architecture features the dedicated branch and load/store units (source: MPR 19931025)

 Keys differences between the 601 and the 603 Keys differences between the 601 and the 603 (sour: MPR 1993-10-25)

-Less than 6-months later, in October 1995, an enhanced 603e version was launched, doubling the amount of cache, at the cost of adding 1 million transistors.
+Less than six months later, in October 1995, an enhanced 603e version was launched, doubling the cache size at the cost of an additional one million transistors

 604

-The 604 architecture was not a derivative of the 603’ as the two chips were designed in parallel.
-From the beginning, the 604 was planned to focus on sheer performance, demonstrating the full potential of the PowerPC.
-It came with almost everything bigger and more plentiful than on the 603.
-At the cost, of course, of being larger and more expensive to produce.
+The 604 architecture was not a derivative of the 603, as the two chips were designed in parallel.
+From the outset, the 604 was designed to focus on sheer performance, demonstrating the full potential of the PowerPC.
+It featured almost everything bigger and more plentiful than on the 603—at the cost, of course, of being larger and more expensive to manufacture.

-The 604 had no less than three ALUs, one dedicated to complex operations such as multiplication and division and two dedicated to more typical single-cycle operations.
-In order to help keep all those ALUs busy, the instruction reordering capabilities were boosted as was the branch prediction circuitry which became fully dynamic.
+The 604 had no fewer than three ALUs: one dedicated to complex operations such as multiplication and division, and two for more typical single-cycle operations.
+To help keep all those ALUs busy, instruction reordering was enhanced, as was the branch prediction circuitry, which became fully dynamic.
 The 604 was the first PowerPC chip to implement a full double-precision floating-point unit.
-Other PowerPC designs only used a single-precision FPU that took less die area but required more time for double-precision operations.
-Finally the 604’ cache was bigger and more sophisticated than on the 603.
+Earlier PowerPC designs had only a single-precision FPU, which consumed less die area but required more time for double-precision operations.
+Finally, the 604’s cache was larger and more sophisticated than that of the 603.

 PowerPC 604 block diagram PowerPC 604 block diagram (source: MPR 19940418)

-When it was introduced to the market, in early 1995, the PowerPC 604 had no equivalent in the PC market.
-The Microprocessor Report went so far as to declare “PPC 604 Powers Past Pentium - PowerPC Chip Will Open Performance Gap, Possibly Permanently”.
+When it was introduced in early 1995, the PowerPC 604 had no equivalent in the PC market.
+The Microprocessor Report even declared: “PPC 604 Powers Past Pentium — PowerPC Chip Will Open Performance Gap, Possibly Permanently.”

 The 600 family covered a wide range of performance and prices The 600 family covered a wide range of performance and prices (MPR 19940418)

-But of course the Pentium, then the Pentium Pro, evolved quickly and a more performant revision, the 604e, was introduced in July 1996.
-Cache was doubled and a new functional unit was introduced to handle the condition registers.
+But of course, the Pentium—and later the Pentium Pro—evolved quickly, and a more powerful revision, the 604e, was introduced in July 1996.
+The cache was doubled, and a new functional unit was added to handle the condition registers.

 620

-When the AIM alliance announced its plans in 1991, the PowerPC 620 was to be the pinnacle of the family.
-Targeting the uppermost segment of the market, it would be more powerful than even the 604 and would be the first 64-bit PowerPC.
+When the AIM alliance announced its plans in 1991, the PowerPC 620 was intended to be the pinnacle of the family.
+Targeting the highest end of the market, it was meant to be more powerful than even the 604 and to become the first 64-bit PowerPC.

-The 620 was quickly trashed and very few units sold, none to Apple.
+The 620 was quickly abandoned, with very few units sold—and none to Apple.

 The PowerPC 600 family against Intel CPUs The situation in mid-1994.
 Light grey CPUs were scheduled for 1995 and the 620 would allow the PowerPC to keep its price performance advantage.
 But it was 2-year late. (source: MPR 19940418)